-- Understand and apply mathematical and/or algebraic concepts. - Understand and appreciate aspects of the humanities. - Understand and appreciate aspects of the social sciences. - Understand the principles of physical exercise, nutrition and lifestyle choices that contribute to a healthy life. - Exhibit knowledge and understanding of the United States governmental, social, economic and/or cultural systems.
+- Understand and apply mathematical concepts. - Understand and appreciate aspects of the humanities. - Understand and appreciate aspects of the social sciences. - Understand the principles of physical exercise, nutrition and lifestyle choices that contribute to a healthy life. - Develop a degree of depth of learning in an area of concentration.